sreehari-codes/PayRamWallet/Readme.md

 ### Software updation

-Mac OS version was outdated and some of my other software environements has some dependencies.
-Eventually backed everything up and had to update Mac OS and Xcode.
+Mac OS version was outdated and some of my other software environements had some dependencies.
+Eventually everything was backed up and had to update Mac OS and Xcode.
 This delayed initial progress

 ### 3rd Party SDK Integration